 Customer service is advancing with each new version release.
 In addition to the customer service applications maturity, service can also receive a boost from the MS Unified Communications Manager, which routes calls and displays inbound caller pop-up windows as well as accelerators—freely available add-on solutions—such as eService or the Customer Care Accelerator which aggregates data across disparate applications into a single desktop view for agents.
 Interesting from a Microsoft perspective, the Customer Care Accelerator and other add-ons are freely delivered as open source software solutions from the CodePlex Open Source Project Community.
 Unfortunately, there is no support from Microsoft for Accelerator products.
 Longer term, the integration of both business use cases and technology among products such as Azure, Skype and Lync could theoretically create a very powerful UC backbone—a disruptive technology in its own right and highly synergistic with CRM customer service—but at this point, that's only theory.

 Dynamics service is best suited for help desk type environments looking for basic asset control, case or ticket tracking, escalations and simple knowledge-bases.
 The more recent releases have extended call center capabilities with advanced case hierarchies, entitlements, SLA by client and Lync/Skype integration.
 Dynamics should be considered for call centers, however, with only basic functionality in areas such as web self service and knowledge management, and minimal or no peer to peer or social support, sophisticated or high volume omni-channel contact centers will likely find the service solution limited.

-Next - Dynamics Social CRM >>
+Next - Dynamics CRM Mobile Review >>

 A weak marketing module in a relatively mature CRM industry would normally be a competitive setback.
 Unfortunately, almost all CRM products were born from either SFA or customer service origins and placed little emphasis on marketing capabilities.
 Most Dynamics CRM competitors are similarly weak in marketing automation.